wbabik/Practical_Computing_Gentle_Intro/Class_02_Text_regex/Class_2.md

 ![Text-in_Notepad](text_Text_in_Notepad.png)

 ## Notepad++
 To explore text files in more detail we need an appropriate tool.
 In this class we'll use Notepad++ for Windows.
-If you use Mac or Linux you should contact your course instructor for alternatives.
-For the rest of the class we'll assume that you have Notepad++ installed on your system.
-You can get it [here](https://notepad-plus-plus.org/downloads/), you will probably want to install the newest 64-bit version.
-Please install the English language version.
+If you use Mac you can try BBEdit, TextMate, CotEditor or Visual Studio Code (VS Code).
+If you use Linux you can use nano, gedit or VS Code.
+For the rest of the class we'll assume that you have Notepad++ installed on your system (as it is in our computer room).
+If you want to install it at your private machine you can get it [here](https://notepad-plus-plus.org/downloads/), you will probably want to install the newest 64-bit version.
+Install the English language version.
+VS Code is a poweful program used by many programmers and is working under all platforms but for the purpose of simple text operations during today's classes it might be an overkill.

 Notepad++ is a plain text editor with many features, today we will use only a few to learn more about the nature of text files.